GMMATRIX/GMMATRIX/README.md

 I look forward to communicate with anyone that just wants to talk.
 If anyone could share ideas or suggestions, that would be cool.

-I fyou wish to communicate, then please contact me at my email.
+If you wish to communicate, then please contact me at my email.
 Thank you!

 See Y'all!